Wanted: Practical Document Management Advice for Small Companies

-When we say the phrase “ECM” we immediately create left-hump images – images of complex, expensive, mission critical applications driving high volume transactional processes.
+When we say the phrase “ECM,” we immediately create left-hump images – images of complex, expensive, mission-critical applications driving high volume transactional processes.
 Or images of case management systems that operate at scale, linking together disparate content and data repositories to create a consistent and rationalized view of the customer in context.

 SharePoint originally entered the market as a project-team-focused collaborative solution dealt out by IT staffs to business people to handle very basic file share replacement functionality.
-Clearly a right hump solution.
-However, as time has gone on, and the scale and complexity of SharePoint has grown – and as SharePoint began to be viewed as a business platform rather than a document-sharing application -- it migrated into Complex Systems Land.
+Clearly, a right hump solution.
+However, as time has gone on, and the scale and complexity of SharePoint have grown – and as SharePoint began to be viewed as a business platform rather than a document-sharing application -- it migrated into Complex Systems Land.
 This confusion is clearly reflected in AIIM’s just released SharePoint Industry Watch, Connecting and Optimizing SharePoint – important strategy choices.

 But since SharePoint came along, the market flipped again, and there’s another set of solutions like (just for example, NOT intended as an exhaustive list) Evernote, Box, DropBox, Google at Work, Office365, and M-Files clearly focused on right-hump land.
 And truly opening up the market to thousands of companies and organizations who previously and justifiably viewed document management (or heaven help us, ECM) as something way beyond their means.

 Of course, there is nothing wrong with EITHER the left hump or the right hump.
 They are just different.
 I like to think there are two questions we should ask about a technology solution – 1) is it good technology?; and 2) is it appropriate technology?